tagazok/my-workshops/static-web-apps/tutorial.md

 var mongoClient = require("mongodb").MongoClient;
 ```

-We are now ready to go in our function code to retrieve the data from the database!
-When your Static Web App calls the API, the logged in user information are sent to the function in the `x-ms-client-principal` HTTP headers.
+When your Static Web App calls the API, the logged in user information is sent to the function in the `x-ms-client-principal` HTTP header.
 You can use the code bellow to retrive the same user json you get in the `clientPrincipal` property when you go to `/.auth/me`.

 ```javascript

 const header = req.headers['x-ms-client-principal'];
 const encoded = Buffer.from(header, 'base64');
 const decoded = encoded.toString('ascii');
 const user = JSON.parse(decoded);
 ```

-The Mongo DB api is pretty simple to use:
+The MongoDB api is pretty simple to use:
 * First, your need to connect to your server

 ```javascript
 const client = mongoClient.connect("YOUR-SERVER-CONNECTION-STRING");
 ```